How to Integrate Pirsch with Astro: Complete Guide

 Before starting, you will need:

-- A Pirsch account (free tier available at pirsch.io)
+- A Pirsch account (free trial available at pirsch.io)

-- A website added to your Pirsch dashboard with an identification code or access key
+- A website added to your Pirsch dashboard with an identification code (for the frontend script) and, for server-side tracking, an access key or a client ID + client secret

 Installation